refedico/FarSeg-Network-for-Segmentation-on-Seasonet-Dataset/README.md

    - You can adjust the neural network by editing `model.py`.

-6. **Use helper functions**:

-   - If you need extra utilities, check `utils.py` for functions that facilitate various tasks.

-7. **Run inference and visualize results**:
+6. **Run inference and visualize results**:

    - Open `test.ipynb` in Jupyter Notebook to run inference on images and visualize the model's performance.

 ## Conclusion

-This repository is structured to facilitate seamless training, testing, and evaluation of deep learning models.
+This repository is structured to facilitate seamless training, testing, and evaluation.
 Feel free to explore and modify the scripts as needed!